The UN rights chief is seeking Xinjiang's visit this year, says the main evidence of HK's trials | ExBulletin

 The UN rights chief is seeking Xinjiang’s visit this year, says the main evidence of HK’s trials

-GENEVA (Reuters) – A senior UN human rights official said Monday she hoped to agree on terms for a visit to China this year, including her Xinjiang region, to see reports of serious violations against Muslim Uighurs.
+GENEVA (Reuters) – The top UN human rights official said Monday she hoped to agree on terms for a visit to China this year, including her Xinjiang region, to see reports of violations. serious against Muslim Uighurs.

 It was the first time Michelle Bachelet had publicly suggested a timeline for the visit, for which her office has been negotiating terms since September 2018.

-The UN Chinas Mission in Geneva, contacted by Reuters for comment, said Xinjiang and Hong Kong were inalienable parts of China’s territory and that there was no outside interference from forces, but made no comment on its visit.
+The UN Chinas mission in Geneva, contacted by Reuters for comment, said Xinjiang and Hong Kong were inalienable parts of Chinese territory and that there was no intervention by outside forces.

+Its spokesman Liu Yuyin later said in a statement that China welcomed Bachelet to visit, including Xinjiang, but the visit should be a friendly one aimed at boosting co-operation rather than conducting so-called guilt presumption.

 Bachelet is under increasing pressure from Western states to secure unrestricted access to Xinjiang, where activists say more than 1 million Uighurs and other Turkish Muslims have been held in camps, some of whom are mistreated or subjected to forced labor.